AInora

 8+ min90%+<10Extremely frustrated, will complain if connected

-Hold time ranks as the number one customer service frustration - ahead of being transferred multiple times (52%), repeating information (47%), and unhelpful agents (38%).
-Eliminating hold time addresses the single largest source of customer dissatisfaction.
-(Source: Zendesk, Customer Frustration Index, 2025)
+Hold time consistently ranks among the top customer service frustrations - alongside being transferred multiple times, repeating information, and unhelpful agents.
+Eliminating hold time addresses one of the largest sources of customer dissatisfaction in published CX research.

-11. Mobile callers have 40% less patience than landline callers
+11. Mobile callers have significantly less patience than landline callers

 Mobile callers are often in motion, multitasking, or in noisy environments.
-Their tolerance for hold time is significantly lower.
-Since 85%+ of calls to local businesses now originate from mobile devices, hold time tolerance has effectively decreased for most business callers.
-(Source: Google, Mobile Caller Behavior Study, 2025)
+Their tolerance for hold time is lower than desktop or landline callers.
+Since the majority of calls to local businesses now originate from mobile devices, the effective patience threshold for most callers has decreased.

 Abandonment Rates by Industry